 The most common diseases associated with erythema marginatum include acute or chronic rheumatic fever, psittacosis, and C1esterase inhibitor deficiency (hereditary angioedema).
 Acute rheumatic fever is predominantly associated with beta-hemolytic streptococcal infection but has also been reported with group C streptococcus.
 Serotypes M3 and M18 of group A beta-hemolytic streptococcus associated with acute rheumatic fever have been linked with the formation of anti-collagen IV antibodies, which are responsible for post-streptococcal rheumatic disease.
 The mechanism of formation is unclear, but molecular mimicry has been suggested, especially in acute rheumatic fever.

 There is no sex predilection.
-It occurs more commonly in childhood (5 to 15 years) than adults.
-Erythema marginatum has been reported in only 6 % of the patients with acute rheumatic fever.
+It occurs more commonly in childhood (5 to 15 years) than in adults.
+Erythema marginatum has been reported in only 6% of patients with acute rheumatic fever.

 The underlying mechanism of cutaneous lesions in erythema marginatum is by and large unknown.
 However, it is presumed that molecular mimicry between the reacting streptococcal epitopes and laminin, tropomyosin, vimentin, keratin, and N-acetyl glucosamine may play a role.
 The pathogenesis for the occurrence of these lesions in cases of hereditary angioedema is proposed to be bradykinin mediated.
 This was evidenced by the presence of dense stromal and endothelial deposits of bradykinin in skin biopsy specimens taken from lesions of erythema marginatum in patients with hereditary angioedema.
 The pathogenesis of these lesions in psittacosis remains unknown.